Beginner Recommender Systems: Episode 4

 - Metaflow's

-step is required (it doesn't have to be any particular name, but the "join" step concept needs to exist) to merge all of the artifacts produced in the parallelgenerate_embeddings
+join_runsstep is required (it doesn't have to be any particular name, but the "join" step concept needs to exist) to merge all of the artifacts produced in the parallelgenerate_embeddingssteps.
+Notice this function receives theinputsargument, containing results for each of the embeddings evaluated.
+This step includes thecardthat organizes the results of the parameter combinations and the validation metric scores they produced.

 from metaflow import FlowSpec, step, S3, Parameter, current, card